a-djebali/smart-web-apps/README.md

 ```

 ### Finding Similar Users
-Now we are going define some functions in order to calculate the similarity score later (how similar people are in their tastes).
+Now we're going to define some functions to calculate the similarity score.
+We do this by comparing each person with every other person(how similar people are in their tastes).
 There are many ways to do that here is some:
 * Euclidean distance
 * Pearson correlation